Follow New Year celebrations around the world

 (CNN) — When the ball drops in New York City’s Times Square to herald the start of 2025, it’ll actually be late to the party as dozens of countries around the world will already have welcomed the new year.

-Kiribati is an island country in the central Pacific Ocean, and its largest island, Kiritimati, will be the first place to kick off 2025 when it is just 5 a.m. on December 31 on the East Coast of the United States and 11 a.m.
+Kiribati is an island country in the central Pacific Ocean, and its largest island, Kiritimati, was the first place to kick off 2025 when it was just 5 a.m. on December 31 on the East Coast of the United States and 11 a.m.
 UTC (Coordinated Universal Time, the global standard).

-The Pacific Island nation will be followed by Chatham Islands in New Zealand at 5:15 a.m.
-ET and then most of New Zealand at 6 a.m., along with Tokelau, Samoa, Tonga, Kiribati’s Phoenix Islands and some regions of Antarctica.
+The Pacific Island nation was followed by Chatham Islands in New Zealand at 5:15 a.m.
+ET and then most of New Zealand will celebrate at 6 a.m., along with Tokelau, Samoa, Tonga, Kiribati’s Phoenix Islands and some regions of Antarctica.

 Meanwhile, on the other side of the international date line, Hawaii, American Samoa, and many of the US outlying islands will be among the last places to pop Champagne corks.
 They’ll have to wait until Wednesday morning (Eastern Time) to toast 2025.